fico-xpress/xpress-community/SoccerCampLocation/README.md

 Xpress Insight is FICO Xpress’s deployment platform.
 It consists of a server, worker architecture that communicates through REST APIs.

-We recommend the use of Xpress Insight docker images to run Insight locally on your computer.
-The repository containing this can be found here: https://github.com/fico-xpress/insight-docker.
+We recommend that you work with Xpress Insight docker images to run Insight locally on your computer.
+The repository containing the code and installation instructions can be found here: https://github.com/fico-xpress/insight-docker.

-Since we’ll be building applications using Python in a non-production environment, we recommend that you build the set of images under the folder “insight-local-conda-filesystem”.
+Since we’ll be building applications using Python in a non-production environment, we recommend that you build the set of images under the folder `insight-local-conda-filesystem`.

-To do this, clone the repository into your local computer, enter the folder through a terminal and with docker running, execute `docker compose up`.

-Note, this step may present errors such as TSL and/or certificate errors due to your company’s security certificates.

-If successful, this will produce three containers:
-- *server-1*: Contains Xpress Insight server to which users can connect to interact with the web app you created.
-- *workbench-1*: Contains Xpress Workbench IDE from which you develop and publish your web application.
-- *worker-1*: virtual machine that executes the solves in the back end.

 Once the containers are running, you can connect to the Xpress Insight Server by going to http://localhost:8080/insight in your browser.
 You can sign in with the default credentials